Namoos99/Namoos99/README.md

 # Hi there and welcome to my profile 👋

 I'm Namoos — most people call me Moose.
-I'm a data scientist with a master's in Data Science & Artificial Intelligence, drawn to the part of this work where a messy dataset turns into something a person can actually act on.
+I'm an AI/ML engineer with a master's in Data Science & Artificial Intelligence, drawn to the part of this work where a messy dataset turns into something a person can actually act on.

 > "The goal is to turn data into information, and information into insight." — Carly Fiorina, former CEO of Hewlett-Packard